cockroachdb/docs/src/current/cockroachcloud/ccloud-faq.md

 ### What is the minimum access role that can be granted on a cluster?

 Cluster Developer is the minimum access role that can be assigned to a cluster user on a cluster.
-Cluster Developers can view the details of the target cluster and can modify its IP allowlist.
+Cluster Developers can view the details of the target cluster and access DB Console for monitoring.

 ### What roles are assigned to the user that creates a {{ site.data.products.db }} organization and thus becomes the first and only user in that organization?

-The first user in a newly created organization is assigned a combination of Org Administrator, Billing Coordinator, and Cluster Admin at the organization scope.
-Any of these roles may subsequently be removed, although another user must have the Org Adminstrator role before it can be removed.
+The user who creates a new organization is assigned a combination of Org Administrator, Billing Coordinator, and Cluster Admin at the organization scope.
+Any of these roles may subsequently be removed, although another user must have the Org Adminstrator role, and the Cluster Admin role at organization, before either of those can be removed.
+This is to ensure that at least one user has each of these roles.

 {{site.data.alerts.callout_info}}
 The Org Administrator (legacy) role is deprecated in favor of more fine-grained roles for separately administering organization-level user-management functions, cluster management functions, and billing management functions.